 September is Pulmonary Fibrosis Awareness month, but what exactly is this serious lung disease?
-To break it down phonetically: pulmonary means lung and fibrosis means scar tissue, so basically the name pulmonary fibrosis translates to: scarring in the lungs.
-Beyond the problems scars present, pulmonary fibrosis impacts how you breathe and get oxygen into the blood.
+To break it down phonetically: pulmonary means lung and fibrosis means scar tissue, so basically the name pulmonary fibrosis translates to ‘scarring in the lungs.’
+Beyond the problem scars present, pulmonary fibrosis impacts how you breathe and get oxygen into the blood.
 We sat down with Dr. Albert Rizzo, Chief Medical Spokesperson for the American Lung Association, and asked him what you need to know about pulmonary fibrosis.

 1. What is pulmonary fibrosis?

 In technical terms, fibrosis means thickening or scarring of the tissue.
 In this case, the normally thin, lacy walls of the air sacs in the lungs are no longer thin and lacy, but get thick, stiff and scarred, also called becoming fibrotic.
 With this scarring, the architecture of the lung gets stiffer and is less efficient at delivering oxygen into the blood stream.
 In addition, the stiffness or fibrosis of the tissue makes it more difficult to expand the lungs and breathe.
 It takes more effort to breathe and this additional demand of energy leads to shortness of breath.

 2. What causes pulmonary fibrosis?